No. 1 Kansas gets big test against No. 17 Villanova

 Villanova opened the season No. 9 in the preseason poll and rose to No. 8.
 The Wildcats then lost to Michigan in a rematch of the 2018 title game and had an unexpected overtime loss to Furman, a setback that sent the Wildcats out of the AP Top 25.

-Villanova (8-2) has gotten back on track since then.
+Villanova (8-3) appeared to get back on track after that.
 The Wildcats won three games in Orlando to take the AdvoCare Invitational title and followed that with three straight wins.

-“We’re starting to get more organized,” Villanova coach Jay Wright said.
-“I think guys are starting to get more comfortable with each other, but we still have a lot of work to do.”
+Then Villanova lost 78-75 to Penn, ending its 25-game Big 5 winning streak.

 ZAGS AND HEELS